 Medicine shortages and their extent

 90% of respondents answered ‘Yes’ when asked if shortages of medicines are a current problem in delivering the best care to patients.
 Only 7% of respondents answered ‘No’, while 3% were unsure.
-Figure 1. breaks down the frequency of medicine shortages by country.
+Figure 1 breaks down the frequency of medicine shortages by country.
 Based on 1,666 responses, the most frequent response was ‘weekly’ at 39%, followed by ‘daily’ (36%), ‘monthly’ (16%) and ‘occasionally’ (11%).

 The results indicate a growing problem since 2014.
 The percentage of respondents by country reporting shortages to be a problem in terms of delivering the best care to patients and/or operating the hospital pharmacy saw a statistically significant increase for 2018 (mean = 91.8%) compared to 2014 (mean = 82.6%; p=0.011).
 A paired-sample t-test also demonstrated a statistically significant increase in the mean percentage by country of respondents reporting more than five hours per week spent handling medicine shortages for the 2018 survey (mean = 42.0%) (2014: mean = 33.1%; p = 0.031).